muSpectre/muFFT/_sources/GettingStarted.rst.txt

     curl -sSL https://raw.githubusercontent.com/muSpectre/muFFT/main/install_dependencies.sh | sh

-Installation defaults to `$HOME/.local`, but you can specify a different a different location by specificing the `PREFIX` environment variable.
+Installation defaults to `$HOME/.local`, but you can specify a different a different location by through the `PREFIX` environment variable.

 When building µFFT, you may need to specify the location of these dependencies: